Olena Kondratiuk

-Olena Kostiantynivna Kondratiuk (Олена Костянтинівна Кондратюк, born 17 November 1970, Lviv, Ukrainian SSR) is a Ukrainian politician, Deputy Chair of the Verkhovna Rada of Ukraine of the 9th convocation, Member of the Parliament of the 6th, 7th, 8th and 9th convocations from the “Batkivshchyna” party.
+Olena Kostiantynivna Kondratiuk (Олена Костянтинівна Кондратюк; born 17 November 1970) is a Ukrainian politician, Deputy Chair of the Verkhovna Rada of Ukraine of the 9th convocation, Member of the Parliament of the 6th, 7th, 8th and 9th convocations from the “Batkivshchyna” party.
 Secretary of the VRU Committee on Freedom of Speech and Information Policy of the 8th Convocation, Deputy Member of the Delegation to the OSCE Parliamentary Assembly, Co-Chairman of the Inter-Factional Deputy Caucus "Equal Opportunities".
 Former director of the “Radnyk” PR agency.

 Early life and education

 Olena Kondratiuk was born in Lviv.
 In 1993, she graduated from Ivan Franko Lviv National University as a historian.
 PhD of historical sciences, researched public movements in Ukraine.

 Career

 Co-author of the Law of Ukraine "On Ensuring the Functioning of the Ukrainian Language as a State Language".

 Active lobbyist of draft law 3822-1 on quotas for Ukrainian songs.

 In 2012, she was one of the founders of the Inter-factional Deputy Association "Equal Opportunities".

 Candidate for Member of the Parliament from "Batkivshchyna" in the 2019 parliamentary elections, No. 5 on the list.

 In August 2019, she was elected Deputy Speaker of the Verkhovna Rada of Ukraine of the 9th convocation.

 From November 13, 2020, to November 29, 2020, served as the Speaker of the Verkhovna Rada of Ukraine.

 During the large-scale invasion, she repeatedly performed representative functions abroad, in particular, she headed the Ukrainian delegation at the 8th Summit of the Heads of Parliaments of the G20.